 The basic rules

 1. Each team consists of two people, who crowd around one tray.
-Thus, it’s best if they already know each other, or at least have no phobias about their personal space.
+So it’s best if they have no phobias about their personal space.

 2. They have 30 seconds to lay down a word.
 If the last tile isn’t on the board at the count of 30, they lose the turn.